Oceans are hotter, higher and more acidic, climate report warns | Malay Mail

-NEW YORK, May 18 — The world’s oceans in 2021 grew to their warmest and most acidic levels on record, while melting ice sheets helped push sea levels to new heights, the World Meteorological Organisation (WMO) said today.
+NEW YORK, May 18 — The world’s oceans grew to their warmest and most acidic levels on record last year, the World Meteorological Organisation (WMO) said today, as United Nations officials warned that war in Ukraine threatened global climate commitments.

 “Our climate is changing before our eyes.
 The heat trapped by human-induced greenhouse gases will warm the planet for many generations to come,” said WMO Secretary-General Petteri Taalas in a statement.

-The WMO report follows on the latest United Nations climate assessment, which warned that humanity must drastically cut its greenhouse gas emissions or face increasingly catastrophic changes to the world’s climate.
+The report follows the latest UN climate assessment, which warned that humanity must drastically cut its greenhouse gas emissions or face increasingly catastrophic changes to the world’s climate.

+Taalas told reporters there was scant airtime for climate challenges as other crises, such as the Covid-19 pandemic and war in Ukraine, grabbed headlines.

+Selwin Hart, UN Secretary-General Antonio Guterres’s special adviser on climate action, criticised countries reneging on climate commitments due to the conflict, which has pushed up energy prices and prompted European nations to seek to replace Russia as an energy supplier.

+“We are ... seeing many choices being made by many major economies which, quite frankly, have the potential to lock in a high-carbon, high-polluting future and will place our climate goals at risk,” Hart told reporters.

+Yesterday, global equity index giant MSCI warned that the world faces a dangerous increase in greenhouse gases if Russian gas is replaced with coal.

-The levels of climate-warming carbon dioxide and methane in the atmosphere in 2021 surpassed previous records, the WMO said.
+The WMO report said levels of climate-warming carbon dioxide and methane in the atmosphere in 2021 surpassed previous records.

 “It is just a matter of time before we see another warmest year on record,” Taalas said.

 Oceans bear much of the brunt of the warming and emissions.
-The bodies of water absorb around 90 per cent of the Earth’s accumulated heat and 23 per cent of the carbon dioxide emissions from human activity.
+The bodies of water absorb around 90% of the Earth’s accumulated heat and 23% of the carbon dioxide emissions from human activity.

 The ocean has warmed markedly faster in the last 20 years, hitting a new high in 2021, and is expected to become even warmer, the report said.
 That change would likely take centuries or millennia to reverse, it noted.